zbarovsky/encounter-tracker/README.md

 ## Bugs
 * init and health have to be updated together every time, or the page doesn't refresh and the data doesn't populate. -- FIXED.
 * cannot search for monsters without signing in/up first SOLVED: now have to be logged in to use search, if not, redirects to log in page.
+* If user adds an extra space at the end, they can't search for the monster.

 ## Acknowledgements
 * my background came from wallpapercave.com